krishna-raj-sr/pixels2prepositions/readme.md

 ## Installation

-The bare metal code is given in the repo for readability.
-It includes the model and the training code.
+The code base includes the model and the training code.
-The analysis and visualization code is not currently included.
+The analysis,logging and visualization code is not currently included.
-Also code for logging results in wandb is also removed

 ### Requirements